The top 5 strategic areas to digitize in a store

 In the retail ecosystem, e-commerce has encouraged online ordering, but today, customers are increasingly adopting the “Click and Collect” model that leverages a web-to-store logic: pre-orders are placed online or from a digital media in the shop, while purchases are being collected at the counter.

 Undiz, the clothing retailer, has experimented with this model recently.
 Customers were given the opportunity to test underwear on a digital screen even before receiving them, brought to them through tubes.
-The “Click and Collect” service, therefore, turns into an omnichannel approach that sets a direct link between the consumer and the product.
+In a store digitisation strategy, the “Click and Collect” service, therefore, turns into an omnichannel approach that sets a direct link between the consumer and the product.

 #2 Personalized coupons